 Burnam’s death sentence was vacated by the Pennsylvania Supreme Court and he was resentenced to life imprisonment on December 7, 1998.

-Now 60 years old, Jerome Burnam remains in prison at SCI-Fayette.
+Jerome Burnam remains in prison at SCI-Fayette.

 Burnam had a prior juvenile and young adult criminal record, including a conviction for a 1976 robbery of a North Side cigar store.